Erarnitox/GhettoC2/Readme.md

 The worst C2 Framework written completely in Rust.

 It is very incomplete right now and will never become a fully functioning C2 framework.
-It will be developed on further in the future but it really only meant to be a playground for features as well as an educational resource to learn about how a very basic C2 framework might fundamentally work.
+It will be developed on further in the future but it is really only meant to be a playground for features as well as an educational resource to learn about how a very basic C2 framework might fundamentally work.

 ![Screenshot](./res/screenshot.png)